-The stunningly beautiful British Virgin Islands enjoy enviously remote location in the eastern Caribbean.
-There are over 60 islands, all of which are equally gorgeous, and the fact that you canít fly directly to the BVI creates an air of exclusivity and luxury.
+Enjoying an enviously remote location in the eastern Caribbean, the stunningly beautiful British Virgin Islands, of which there are over 60, are all equally gorgeous.
+The fact that you can’t fly directly to the BVI just adds to the air of exclusivity and luxury.

-Rosewood Little Dix Bay, a sleepy boutique island resort on the third largest island, Virgin Gorda - ĎFat Virginí as it translates from Spanish - (Tortola is the largest and home to capital Road Town), is located just 15 minutes by boat from Tortola behind a colourful reef making the water by the beach shallow and beautifully clear and calm.
-The resort lies on 500 metres of white sandy beach and a tree-filled hillside creating unobstructed views over the crystal-clear bay.
+Rosewood Little Dix Bay is a sleepy boutique island resort on the third largest island, Virgin Gorda – or ‘Fat Virgin’ as it translates from Spanish – located just 15 minutes by boat from Tortola and lies behind a colourful reef making the water of the beach shallow, gin-clear and calm.

-Little Dix was founded in 1964 by Laurance S. Rockefeller, who wanted to create a place of natural beauty and harmony whilst offering an escape from the ordinary.
-The resort features 105 beautifully renovated suites, cottages and villas elegantly and timelessly finished and featuring Bose CD players and luxury amenities.
-A Turquoise favourite are the newest rooms, the Rosewood Junior Suites, which are just steps from the beach, offering an outdoor seating area, spacious and beautifully appointed bedroom, and a large bathroom with an outdoor rain shower.
-For something little unusual, yet very romantic, we recommend the hexagonal-shaped Tree House Cottages which are perched on stilts in the gardens with hammocks on the sun deck.
-Rooms do not have keys, which may at first feel unusual but soon generates a sense of being at home.
+Founded in 1964 by Laurance S. Rockefeller, who dreamt of creating a place of natural beauty and harmony offering an escape from the ordinary, Little Dix features 105 beautifully renovated suites, cottages and villas each elegantly and timelessly styled with natural stone, magnificent views and outside space with comfy furniture and hammocks that sway in the gentle trade winds.
+A Turquoise favourite are the newest rooms, the Rosewood Junior Suites, which are just steps from the beach.
+If you are looking for something a little more unusual we recommend the hexagonal-shaped Tree House Cottages which are perched on stilts in the gardens –reminiscent of the original tree houses first built by Laurance Rockefeller they offer stunning views from an elevated perspective.

-In addition to the stunning stretch of white sand beach the resort is located on, there are seven other beaches in close proximity only accessed by boat.
-The resort offers a private and complimentary water taxi service to transfer guests to their own private paradise.
-The resort also offers a selection of water-based activities as well as complimentary afternoon tea, nightly movies and Managing Directorís weekly cocktail reception.
+In addition to the stunning stretch of white sand beach there are seven other beaches close by which are only accessible by boat and Little Dix Bay offers a complimentary water taxi service to transfer guests to their own private paradise.

-For those who want the ultimate indulgence, a visit to the stunningly located Sense Spa is a must.
-Dramatically situated on a cliff-edge, the spa offers an array of Caribbean therapeutic treatments utilising indigenous herbs that grow within the grounds of the resort.
-Yoga, Pilates and meditation are also available at the Spa.
+For the ultimate indulgence, head to the Sense Spa.
+Dramatically situated on a cliff-edge, Sense offers a smorgasbord of Caribbean therapeutic treatments utilising indigenous herbs that grow within the grounds of the resort.